-Black Ice - Dangerous Roads
+Black Ice - Dangerous Road Car Accidents

 Once winter weather hits, most drivers slow down and use a bit more caution.
 Snow-covered roads, ice storms, and subzero temperatures have a way of bringing the driving school basics out of commuters.
 Some winter road hazards, however, appear long before the snow falls, and they can make roads just as unsafe.
 One particularly dangerous threat is black ice.
 It's invisible, but deadly.

+Black ice is a thin coat of highly transparent ice that can lead to hazardous driving conditions in the winter.
 Black ice forms when moisture freezes in a thin layer on a road's surface.
 It's black because it's the same color as the road, making it hard to spot from behind the wheel.
 But not all black ice occurs naturally.
 If a road is not designed or maintained well enough to drain properly, black ice can form and cause an accident.
 If you're injured by black ice that should have been fixed by whomever is responsible for clearing the road, you may have a case.

 Accidents caused by black ice can be terrifying.
 They can spin you out of control and slam you into another car or object.
 Maybe you were part of a multivehicle accident from another driver hitting black ice.
 Whatever the case, if you sustained an injury, you should know your rights.